-Magickal Star Jewelry - all types of stars as pendants in argentium sterling silver and karat gold: 5 pointed stars; 6 pointed stars and hexagrams; 7 pointed stars - faerie stars and heptagrams/septagrams; 8 pointed stars - compass stars, with yin yang and octagrams 1 and 2; 9 pointed stars - spiky and nonagram; 10, 11, 12 and 13 (and now 14 and 15!) pointed stars; plain and in circles, with and without stones.
-YAY for stars!
-Also: most stars can be made in different configuarations than what we show so if you want a star that looks diferent from what you see here well....you know what to do - email us.
+Magickal Star Jewelry - we certainly have the largest selection of hand crafted stars as jewelry in sterling silver and karat gold on the internet: from 5 pointed to 15 pointed, in circles and without.
+Most stars can be made in different configuarations than what we show so if you want a star that looks diferent from what you see here well....you know what to do - email us.
+Changing the point from which the star hangs is a snap!

 The five pointed star, a Sumerian symbol for Venus, originates in the astronomical observation by those ancients of the movement of the planet through the seasons.
 In Pythagorean mysticism, the pentagram stands for the human being (a figure with arms and legs outstretched).
 Pythagoreans used the symbol as a wish for good health.
 Pentagrams in circle and their magickal iterations are HERE.